menvuthy/Vuthy/_posts/2020-12-14-assess-flood-damage.md

     alt: "iposter"
     title: "Overview of iPoster"
 ---

-{% include gallery id="gallery14" caption="Overview of iPoster at AGU Fall Meeting conference." %}
+## Overview of iPoster at AGU Fall Meeting conference
+{% include gallery id="gallery14" %}

 ## Introduction
 Rice crops are mainly categorized into early, medium and late variety, and they are differently damaged by flood depending on its growth characteristic, productivity, and value.